jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 == Model Estimation

-Because the search space of all possible item combinations is feasable for a brute-force search, we will use an exhaustive search to identify the item combination that optimally satisfies the criteria of the empirical objective function $f$.
+Because the search space of all possible item combinations is feasible for a brute-force search, we will use an exhaustive search to identify the item combination that optimally satisfies the criteria of the empirical objective function $f$.
 As a rationale for the brute-force search, we note that the number of combinations is feasible to compute exhaustively.
-For the clinical subscale with the most number of items, _Aggressive Behavior (AB)_ with 13 items, the number of possible combinations when selecting two items per factor given the model provided in @fig2 equates to 474552 combinations, which is a managble number to compute exhaustively.
+For the clinical subscale with the most number of items, _Aggressive Behavior (AB)_ with 13 items, the number of possible combinations when selecting two items per factor given the model provided in @fig2 equates to 474552 combinations, which is a manageable number to compute exhaustively.
 For the remaining clinical subscales, the number of combinations is even smaller, because they have fewer items.

 To estimate the structural equation models, the _stuart_ R-package @schultze2023 will be used to perform the search and model estimation, which uses the _lavaan_ package @rosseel2012 as a backend.
 Because a factor model including all eight clinical subscales at the same time would lead to a very complex model with a large number of parameters, the model in @fig2 will be sequentially estimated for each clinical subscale separately.

-As mentioned previously, we will use both 10th and 11th wave data of the SAFE Children Study for the present study.
-Using both waves of data allows us to randomly split the data into two equal parts, combining the first half of the wave 10 data with the second hald of the wave 11 data.
+As mentioned previously, we will use both 10th and 11th wave data of the SAFE children study for the present study.
+Using both waves of data allows us to randomly split the data into two equal parts, combining the first half of the wave 10 data with the second half of the wave 11 data.
 This combined dataset will be used as a training set for the item selection procedure.
 All hypotheses and exploratory research questions will be tested on the remaining half of the data, which will be used as a test set.
 This approach allows us to better assess the generalizability of the constructed subtests and to avoid overfitting the model to the training data.

 == Minimum Viable Criteria (MVC)

 <mvc>

 In order to assess the overall quality of the constructed subtest ($H_1$), we will define a set of Minimum Viable Criteria (MVC) based on the criteria included in the empirical objective function $f$.
 The MVC will serve as benchmarks that the constructed subtest _must_ meet to be considered acceptable.
-This will determined without inferential testing, but rather by comparing the estimated values of the criteria to the determined cutoff values of the MVC.
+This will be determined without inferential testing, but rather by comparing the estimated values of the criteria to the determined cutoff values of the MVC.
 If a subscale does not meet one of the criteria, we will run through a diagnostic algorithm (see section #link(<diagnostic_algorithm>)[Diagnostic Algorithm]) to identify potential issues with the item selection.

 === Model Fit Criteria